-- Our team compares CFA Institute’s new curriculum books word-for-word against the previous year to identify new readings, readings removed, new Learning Outcome Statements (LOS), and changes in LOS wording.
+- Our team compares the new curriculum books from CFA Institute word-for-word against the previous year to identify new reading, reading removals, new Learning Outcome Statements (LOS), and changes in LOS wording.

 - We evaluate all changes to existing LOS and update our study materials to ensure that they address any additional skills and knowledge that are required for the current season’s exams.